IowaDave/avr-dx/_posts/2024-05-21-serial-output-the-hardware-way.md

 ![AVR64DD28 Tx Connected to Nano Clone]({{site.baseurl}}/images/Nano-go-between.png)
 <br>**Figure 1.
 Nano Clone Connected to AVR64DD28 Tx-to-Tx**

-This setup works because the Arduino Uno or Classic Nano has on its board a device that takes the signals appearing on the Tx and Rx pins of the board and transfers them out via USB.
-The Arduino does this regardless of whether the signals are put onto those pins by a program running on the Arduino or (as in this case) originating somewhere else instead.
+This setup works because an Arduino Uno or Classic Nano has on its board a device that transfers signals between the Tx and Rx pins of the board and the USB interface.

+The Arduino does this regardless of whether the signals appearing on those pins relate to a program running on the Arduino or (as in this case) somewhere else instead.

+All we require of the go-between Nano is that any firmware it may have on it will not interact with its Tx and Rx pins.

 ### Solution to #2 - USART Direct